Menu

 And lastly, if Jude were to see Joshua as a teacher and father figure, Jude would need to have had a completely opposite experience with his own father—that is, an unpleasant experience—to make Joshua such an attraction.
 I therefore made sure that Jude was quite clearly afraid of his own father, both ideologically and physically.

 The character of Simon Peter was a challenge.
-His depiction in the gospels is again fairly dull, and I knew that I needed to create him as the antithesis of Jude.
-So what better way than to solve the problem than by making "Saint Peter" out to be an absolute buffoon?!
+His depiction in the gospels is again fairly dull and nondescript, and I knew that I needed to create him as the antithesis of Jude.
+So what better way than to solve the problem than by making "Saint Peter" out to be a buffoon and a bully?

 I knew that in writing this piece, the problem of language would come up immediately.
-In order to get the audience out of the mindset of associating characters or events with traditional depictions of the Gospel stories, I wanted to remove all elements of the "preachy" and baroque language style of the King James Bible that people normally associate with Jesus, and instead provide a style that really spoke to people in a modern sense, with words that would resonate with a modern audience.
+In order to get the audience out of the mindset of associating characters or events with traditional religious depictions of the Gospel stories, I wanted to remove all elements of the "preachy" and baroque language style of the King James Bible that people normally associate with Jesus, and instead provide a style that would resonate with a modern audience.
 But this was still a period piece, and had to be conveyed as such.

 Throughout the process of writing dialogue, I was constantly attempting to keep all of the language extremely conversational—not speechy or preachy, but just people talking to one another.
 It was a fine line, however, between what is "conversational" and what turns into "colloquial."
-I knew that I did not want to turn this piece into anything with a modern setting, or with modern contexts, so it was always an effort in censoring myself from using modern colloquialisms, while keeping all of the dialogue informal and relaxed.
+I knew that I did not want to turn this piece into anything with modern contexts, so it required an effort to prevent myself from using modern slang.

 I also wanted to convey the element of Hebrew poetry in the script, as it was a very essential part of the Jewish culture.
 Unfortunately, most of the forms and structures of Hebrew poetry have no English equivalent, and are completely untranslatable in this respect.
 (The "Acrostic," as a friend pointed out, is common in Hebrew poetry, but also unrecognizable in spoken dialogue of a movie script.
 Most other poetic forms revolve around the repetition of concepts with different wording.)

-Most of the names we associate with New Testament characters are Anglicized versions of the Greek character names.
-But all of these names in Greek are of course Hellenizations of their original Hebrew or Aramaic names.
-Ironically in English, we have Anglicized versions of these same Hebrew and Aramaic names already, when they are taken directly from the Old Testament.
+Most of the names we associate with New Testament characters—Jesus, Judas, James, Mary, for example—are Anglicized versions of Greek names.
+But all of these names in Greek are of course Hellenizations of their original Hebrew or Aramaic names—so they are therefore translations of translations, they’ve gone through two sets of alterations.
+Ironically in English, we have Anglicized versions of these Hebrew and Aramaic names already, when they are taken directly from the Old Testament.
+Compare the four examples above to Joshua, Jude, Jacob, and Miriam, for example.

 The name "Jesus" is derived from the ancient Greek "Iesus," pronounced "Yeh-sus."
 (The suffix of s or os is commonly used in the Greek language to connote the subject of a sentence.
 Noun endings in Greek are tied with case, but that is another subject...)
-Iesus is derived from the Aramaic "Yeshua," which is in itself a contraction of the fuller Hebrew "Yehoshua," which basically means "the Lord saves," or "the Lord helps."
+“Iesus” is derived from the Aramaic "Yeshua.”
+There is not “sh” sound in Ancient Greek, so they had to adapt with the “S” as a similar sound.
+The Aramaic “Yeshua” is in itself a contraction of the fuller Hebrew "Yehoshua," which basically means "the Lord saves," or "the Lord helps."

-There are two other characters from the Old Testament / Hebrew Bible named Yehoshua, and we in English know those characters both as "Joshua."
-I felt that Joshua was then the closest Anglicized name for Jesus that I could use, and that is what it became in the screenplay.
+There are two other characters from the Old Testament / Hebrew Bible named Yehoshua, and we know those characters both as "Joshua” in English translations.
+(One is the Joshua associated with the fall of Jericho, the other during the time of Ezra & Nehemiah.)
+I felt that “Joshua” was, then, the closest Anglicized name for Jesus that I could use, and that is what it became in the screenplay.

-Our main character, of course, is the person known to us through the Greek texts as "Judas," but this is a hellenization of "Yudah" or "Yehudah," and so the English equivalent of these Aramaic/Hebrew names is "Jude."
+Our main character, of course, is the person known to us through the Greek texts as "Judas," but this is a hellenization of the Aramaic "Yudah" or Hebrew "Yehudah," and so the English equivalent of these Aramaic/Hebrew names is "Jude."

 Although most people do not realize it, we in the 21st century actually have no clear record of the details of crucifixion methods used by the Romans two millennia ago.
 This is fairly odd, since we have such detailed record of just about everything else that the Romans did; they were excellent record keepers.